gdg-cee/pain/README.md

 - Event end time
 - ...

-Some fields are channels specific such as:
+Some fields are channel-specific such as:
 - Facebook post image
 - Twitter short text
 - ...